Can a Counseling Degree Make Me Rich?

 Business Careers: With a Bachelor’s Degree

 The business world readily accepts those with B.A.’s in counseling to do any number of profitable jobs.
-The following is a compilation including a variety of them, followed by their entry-level income figures; job descriptions and various salaries are published by the United States Bureau of Labor as well as PayScale.com.
+The following is a compilation including a variety of them, followed by their entry-level income figures; job descriptions and various salaries are published by the United States Bureau of Labor Statistics.
 The average income (mean) for each job will vary from state to state and will be based on experience.
 Also, the careers involving sales will fluctuate according to rates of commission paid as a function of sales made.

 While many students major in counseling in order to work directly with people in a therapeutic environment; there is no reason why a graduate cannot apply the skills and knowledge achieved to a traditional business career.
 Mark Ruiz graduated with a bachelor’s degree in psychology and is very happy with his decision to enter the world of business.